polywrap/as-bigint/README.md

 const isGreaterThan: boolean = a.gt(b);
 const isGreaterThanOrEqualTo: boolean = a.gte(b);

-// binary arithmetic and comparison operations also have static implementations const staticProduct: BigInt = BigInt.mul(a, b);
+// binary arithmetic, comparison, and bitwise operators also have static implementations const staticProduct: BigInt = BigInt.mul(a, b);
 const staticIsEqual: boolean = BigInt.eq(a, b);
+const staticAnd: boolean = BigInt.bitwiseAnd(a, b);

 // instantiate new copy, absolute value, or opposite const sameNumber: BigInt = a.copy();